Filippo-Festa/A-bayesian-inference-of-the-parameters-of-the-Lokta-Volterra-model/README.md

 - **Data Preparation**: Scripts for data pre-processing and exploratory data analysis.
 - **Model Implementation**: STAN code for Bayesian inference of the Lokta-Volterra parameters.
 - **Results Analysis**: Jupyter notebooks containing the analysis of the inferred parameters and their implications on the predator-prey dynamics.

-### Getting Started
-To replicate the analysis or explore the model further, clone this repository and follow the instructions provided in the `setup.md` file to install the required dependencies.
-The main analysis can be executed by running the scripts in the `notebooks/` directory.